Skip to content

 What is the porous texture of Mysore pak?

-The porous texture of Mysore pak is a result of the ghee-oil being mixed into the chickpea flour and sugar syrup mixture when it is very hot.
+The porous texture of Mysore pak is a result of the ghee being mixed into the chickpea flour and sugar syrup mixture when it is very hot.
 This cause small steam bubbles to form in the mix and then collapse leaving pores.

 Why is it important to use a greased pan for Mysore pak?